ludiosarchive/Minerva/docs/Producers.rst

 before Minerva client makes any HTTP request.
 This is useful if Minerva client is using HTTP as primary transport, and client application wants to occasionally upload data without incurring the cost of a C2S HTTP request.
-If Minerva is using HTTP as primary transport, the pull producer will be pulled around every 55 seconds.
+If Minerva is using HTTP as primary transport, the pull producer will be pulled around every NN seconds.